-Heritage assets and their setting should be identified and protected as part of structured, integrated approaches including strategic green infrastructure plans.

-Many of the issues documented are already being tackled through other schemes or at a more local scale through planning guidance and other initiatives.
-However, it may be necessary to find ways of continuing to support existing initiatives, in particular those that to develop new programmes or initiatives to address gaps in delivery.
+- 2.138 Heritage assets and their setting should be identified and protected as part of structured, integrated approaches including strategic green infrastructure plans. - 2.139 Many of the issues documented are already being tackled through other schemes or at a more local scale through planning guidance and other initiatives.
+However, it may be necessary to find ways of continuing to support existing initiatives, in particular those that operate at the local level with landowners and local communities; and to develop new programmes or initiatives to address gaps in delivery.
 In addition to short term targeted support there is a need for a partnership to address the longer-term challenges facing agriculture and forestry.
 Land uses must be financially viable in order for them to be sustainable in the longer term.
 For example, woodland and grassland management, both of which may need to look at alternative approaches such as tourism to ensure viability.

-Examples of strategic and cross-sectoral partnerships include Integrated Coastal Zone Management (ICZM) and the Coastal Partnerships -Solent Forum, Hamble Estuary Partnership, and Manhood Peninsula Partnership provide a platform to deliver strategic coastal management and provide a network for closer working relationships.
+Examples of strategic and cross-sectoral partnerships include Integrated Coastal Zone Management (ICZM) and the Coastal Partnerships - Solent Forum, Hamble Estuary Partnership, and Manhood Peninsula Partnership provide a platform to deliver strategic coastal management and provide a network for closer working relationships.